 Loss on Change in Fair Value of Derivatives Related to Convertible Notes.
-We recorded a charge of \$7.0 million for the six months ended June 30, 2005 for the loss on change in fair value of derivatives related to convertible notes.
+We recorded a charge of \$7.0 million for the six months ended June 30, 2006 compared to nil for the six months ended June 30, 2005 for the loss on change in fair value of derivatives related to convertible notes.
 After amending the terms of our convertible notes in March 2006, we no longer incur this charge.